cesbo/help/src/content/docs/en/astra/getting-started/web-interface.md

 ## Accessing the Web Interface

-Web Interface works well in next browsers: Firefox, Chrome, or Safari.
+Web Interface works well in these browsers: Firefox, Chrome, or Safari.

 The default port for the web interface is 8000.
 To access the web interface, enter the following URL in your web browser: `http://your-server-address:8000`, where your-server is the IP address or hostname of the server where Astra is installed.